apache/druid/docs/content/development/extensions-core/lookups-cached-global.md

 |`hasHeaderRow`|A flag to indicate that column information can be extracted from the input files' header row|no|false|
 |`skipHeaderRows`|Number of header rows to be skipped|no|0|

+If both `skipHeaderRows` and `hasHeaderRow` options are set, `skipHeaderRows` is first applied.
+For example, if you set `skipHeaderRows` to 2 and `hasHeaderRow` to true, Druid will skip the first two lines and then extract column information from the third line.

 *example input*

 ```